-The Tree view is calculated using the current Distance metric.
-In Part D, you chose the Tamura-Nei (1993) distance metric, so this is the metric on which the current Tree view is based.
+The Tree view is calculated using the current Distance metric which is currently the default value Tamura-Nei (1993).

 Note that the MegAlign Pro tree is always unrooted, regardless of the methods used for the multiple alignment and distance calculations.